amelie-girard7/SimpleITK-Medical-Image-Processing-Project/README.md

 # SimpleITK-Medical-Image-Processing-Project
 This project structure gives you a comprehensive framework to learn all major aspects of SimpleITK, from basic operations to advanced registration and segmentation techniques.
-You can start with the notebooks and then move to the scripts as you become more comfortable.

 ## Project Structure